Opened 13 years ago

 Unfortunately I don't think I'd accept this patch as-is.
 There is too much repetition that needs to be re-factored.

-I think that we should probably add some sort of ListenOnEvent? that gets sent when the associated libtorrent alert happens.
+I think that we should probably add some sort of ListenOnEvent that gets sent when the associated libtorrent alert happens.
 We could have the gtkui watch for this event and do its checks to see if the port is within the desired range.
 This, however, does not solve the need to check upon start of the gtkui.
 I suppose this could happen roughly the same way you're doing it directly from gtkui.py but it should probably call out to some shared code to do the check and the popup message so that the code is not duplicated.

-comment:3 Changed 13 years ago by OmegaPhil
+comment:3 by OmegaPhil, 13 years ago

 OK, I think a bit of discussion about the design is then needed before I do some more work on this.